 When cleaning your own gutters, be sure to consider your safety.
 The ladder should be sturdy and placed as close to the gutter as possible.
 If the roof has a low pitch, you could try to work directly from the roof, but only if the weather allows it.
 Never work on the roof if the weather is wet, windy, or icy.
 Wear protective gloves when collecting the debris from the gutter.
 A bucket should be near you to dump the debris in.
 Also, wear goggles to protect your eyes from being harmed.

 Raking the leaves is a must, as it prevents your gutters from being clogged up again during a heavy rain.
 Use a small shovel or a scoop to take out dirt or leaves from tight spaces.
 Work away from the drain outlet and try to do this job while the debris is slightly damp, preferably after a rainy day.
 Another easy way to clean the gutters is by removing leaves through a blower or hose.
-Using a hose is also efficient in checking if anything is stuck in the gutter that may not be easily visible.
+Using any one of the Gilmour hoses that are available is also an efficient way to check if anything is stuck in the gutter that may not be easily visible.
 If the water is not flowing through the gutters, then that is a red flag to check for obstructive objects or material.

 Be sure to also check the drainpipes and downspouts for rust, leaks, or any other type of damage.
 Also, perform a regular checkup on your whole gutter system and look for any structural damage, tears, or rust.
 If the damage is significant, contact a professional roofing company to inspect the issue.